The Ultimate Guide to Objectives and Key Results

 A Key Result shows you how you’re progressing towards your Objective.
-Think of it as a sign post pointing towards your destination.
+Think of it as a signpost with a distance marker.

 “What will I do to get there?”

-An Initiative is what you’re doing to drive progress on your Key Results.
-Think of it as means of transportation you choose to get to your destination.
+An Initiative describes what you’ll do to influence your Key Results.
+Think of it as the description of what you’ll do to get to your destination.